Wallenpaupack Area held on for a 28-26 victory over archrival Honesdale Friday night.

 The Hornets marched right down the field and scored on their initial possession of the game.

 Kyle Carney did the honors, scampering into the endzone from 16 yards out.
 TJ Knash split the uprights with the PAT try and Honesdale had itself an early 7-0 lead.

-Page 2 of 4 - Much to the chagrin of a big home crowd, that lead lasted all of 14 seconds.
+Much to the chagrin of a big home crowd, that lead lasted all of 14 seconds.